Opening Night

 At the Vail Dance Festival, she has danced in George Balanchine’s Apollo and Who Cares?
 (2024), La Ventana Pas de Trois (2023) and World Premieres by Lauren Lovette and Kyle Abraham.
 Mayfield has been named in Dance Magazine’s 2025 “25 to watch list”.

-India Bradley is a member of New York City Ballet’s Corps de Ballet.
-She was born in Detroit, Michigan and began her dance training at the age of four at The Link School of the Arts in Troy, Michigan.
+India Bradley was born in Detroit, Michigan and began her dance training at the age of four at The Link School of the Arts in Troy, Michigan.
 At the age of eleven, she attended the Academy of Russian Classical Ballet in Novi, Michigan, under the direction of Sergey Rayevitskey.

 Ms. Bradley attended the summer program at Dance Theatre of Harlem in 2012, and entered DTH’s Professional Training Program under the direction of Andrea Long that fall.